ovationgreen/wsl-readme/configure-cassandra/README.md

 * **`hints_directory`**: The directory where **`hints`** are located.

 For performance reasons, if you have multiple disks, consider putting commitlog and data files on different disks.

+# Cassandra directories on WSL

+When running Cassandra on Windows Subsystem for Linux (WSL), it's important to reconfigure Cassandra to utilize Windows directories for improved ease of use and performance.

+To access drive **`C:`** on a Windows file system within WSL, you must use the **`/mnt/c/`** file path.

 # Environment variables